serisman/Padauk/examples/blink/README.md

 ### Customization:
 Edit the options at the top of the Makefile to:
 - Pick a different MCU
-- Use a different frequency for the system clock (switches between the high speed internal oscillator 'IHRC', and the low speed internal oscillator 'IRLC').
+- Use a different frequency for the system clock (switches between the high speed internal oscillator 'IHRC', and the low speed internal oscillator 'ILRC').

 ### Toolchain:
 - Compiler: Requires [SDCC 3.9.0](http://sdcc.sourceforge.net/) (or newer)